Bridget Pettis

-Bridget Pettis (born January 1, 1971) was an Assistant Coach of the Chicago Sky Women's National Basketball Association (WNBA) professional basketball team.
-She is an American former college and professional basketball player who was a guard in the WNBA for eight seasons during the 1990s and 2000s.
+Bridget Pettis (born January 1, 1971) is an American former college and professional basketball player who was a guard in the WNBA for eight seasons during the 1990s and 2000s.
 Pettis played college basketball for the University of Florida, and professionally for the Phoenix Mercury and the Indiana Fever of the WNBA.

-Early years
+Early life

 Pettis was born in East Chicago, Indiana.
 She attended East Chicago Central High School, and played high school basketball for the EC Central Cardinals.

 College career

 Pettis attended Central Arizona College in Coolidge, Arizona, and played junior college basketball for the Central Arizona Vaqueras.
 She accepted an athletic scholarship to transfer to the University of Florida in Gainesville, Florida, where she played for coach Carol Ross's Florida Gators women's basketball team from 1991 to 1993.
 Memorably, she completed eight three-point shots against the Georgia Bulldogs on January 20, 1993—still the Gators' single-game record.

 She graduated from the University of Florida with a bachelor's degree in 1993.